 Justice and public safety expenditures by county.
 These include correctional facilities, judicial and legal services, police and fire protection, protective inspection, current operations, construction, other capital outlay and intergovernmental transfers.
 Source: U.S. Census Bureau - Census of Individual Governments: Finance, 2017.
 Counties play a major role in two distinct areas of justice and public safety: emergency response and preparedness, and the criminal justice system.
 COUNTIES ANNUALLY INVEST:

-Counties operate

-91% of local iails.
+Counties operate 91% of local jails.
 Public safety is a top priority for county residents.
 County elected officials influence the criminal justice system by passing ordinances, establishing policies, selecting program administrators and staff and making crucial funding decisions that directly and indirectly impact the system.

-Counties are the backbone of the public safety system, operating 91 percent of local jails and processing over 8 million admissions each year.
+Counties are the backbone of the public safety system, operating 91 percent of local jails, which processed 7.3 million admissions in 2022.

 COUNTIES ARE THE FIRST LINE OF RESPONSE IN AN EMERGENCY.
 All county governments operate, manage and fund our own PSAPs, often referred to as 911 centers.
 These answering points function as the vital link between the community and public safety personnel.
 COUNTY, STATE, FEDERAL AND OTHER LOCAL GOVERNMENTS MANAGE, FUND AND OPERATE 7,050 PUBLIC-SAFETY ANSWERING POINTS (PSAPS) THROUGHOUT THE NATION

-NUMBER OF FEDERALLY DECLARED DISASTERS BY COUNTY BETWEEN 2012 AND 2021
+NUMBER OF FEDERALLY DECLARED DISASTERS BY COUNTY BETWEEN 2000 AND 2023

-The number of disaster declarations authorized by the President, both major disaster declarations and emergency declarations, for incidents affecting a county in 2012-2021.
-Source: U.S. Federal Emergency Management Agency 2012-2021 Disasters data, 2022.

-Over the past 20 years, natural and man-made disasters have increased in frequency, severity and cost.
-Last year, the nation experienced 20 separate billion-dollar disasters, totaling approximately \$145 billion in damages.
+The number of disaster declarations authorized by the President, both major disaster declarations and emergency declarations, for incidents affecting a county in 2000-2023.
+Source: U.S. Federal Emergency Management Agency 2000-2023 Disasters data, 2024.
+Over the past two decades, natural and man-made disasters have increased in frequency, severity and cost.
+In 2023, the nation experienced 28 separate billion-dollar disasters, totaling approximately \$92.9 billion in damages.
+WEATHER AND CLIMATE BILLION-DOLLAR DISASTERS IN THE U.S. FROM 1980-2023 - CONSUMER PRICE INDEX (CPI) ADJUSTED

+In 2023, 849 counties

-WEATHER AND CLIMATE BILLION-DOLLAR DISASTERS IN THE U.S. FROM 1980-2021 - CONSUMER PRICE INDEX (CPI) ADJUSTED experienced at least one federally declared major disaster, 590 counties
+experienced at least one federally declared major disaster,

-In 2021, 965 counties
+312 counties

-had at least
+had at least one Emergency Declaration and

-one Emergency

-Declaration

-and 850 counties had
+720 counties

-at least one Disaster
+had at least one Disaster Declaration.

-Declaration.

-AMERICA'S COUNTIES ENGAGE IN ALL ASPECTS AND PHASES OF EMERGENCY MANAGEMENT:

-planning, preparation, mitigation, response and recovery.
+AMERICA'S COUNTIES ENGAGE IN ALL ASPECTS AND PHASES OF EMERGENCY MANAGEMENT: planning, preparation, mitigation, response and recovery.
 As the regularity and costs of disasters increase, counties are working hard to protect our residents, property, infrastructure systems and local economies.

-Disasters can have profound impacts on communities across the United States, highlighting the need for county government leadership to ensure local communities are ready to respond when a disaster strikes.
+Disasters have profound impacts on communities across the United States, highlighting the need for county government leadership and intergovernmental partnerships to ensure local communities are ready to respond when a disaster strikes.